Program Director; Advocate, Intervene, Mentor (AIM) Program

 Erin J. Farley is a senior research associate at the Center for Court Innovation and is currently working on the New York Medical Liability and Patient Safety Demonstration Project, a randomized trial of an evidence-based assessment protocol in New York City drug courts, and a year two impact analysis of the Adolescent Diversion Program.
 She has co-authored reports on Judicial Diversion, Improving Courtroom Communication, and the Bronx Family Treatment Court, as well as articles on college student misuse of illicit prescription drugs, adolescent misuse of over-the-counter drugs, and juror comprehension of scientific evidence.
 She earned her B.S. in Psychology from Virginia Tech and her Ph.D. in Criminology from the University of Delaware.

-Carol Fisler is the director of Mental Health Court Programs at the Center for Court Innovation, overseeing initiatives that address mental illness and the courts.
-She coordinated the planning and implementation of the Brooklyn Mental Health Court, the first specialized court for offenders with mental illness in New York, and a juvenile justice/mental health initiative for young people with mental health disorders charged with delinquency.
-She has provided extensive training and technical assistance to more than 50 mental health court planning teams in New York State and around the country and speaks frequently at national and regional conferences.
-Ms. Fisler has extensive public and private sector legal and managerial experience, serving as the president of a start-up welfare-to-work staffing company, deputy general counsel of the New York City Housing Authority, assistant commissioner for legal affairs of the New York City Department of Housing Preservation and Development, and an associate at a major New York City law firm.
+Carol Fisler is the director of Mental Health Court and Alternative-to-Detention Programs at the Center for Court Innovation.
+She oversees initiatives that address mental illness and the courts, which have included the planning and implementation of the Brooklyn Mental Health Court, the first specialized court for offenders with mental illness in New York, and training and technical assistance to more than 50 mental health court planning teams in New York State and around the country.
+She also directed the planning and implementation of a juvenile justice/mental health initiative for young people with mental health disorders charged with delinquency and oversees youth development and alternative-to-detention programs in Queens, the Bronx and Staten Island.
+Ms. Fisler speaks frequently at national and regional conferences and has extensive public and private sector legal and managerial experience, serving as the president of a start-up welfare-to-work staffing company, deputy general counsel of the New York City Housing Authority, assistant commissioner for legal affairs of the New York City Department of Housing Preservation and Development and an associate at a major New York City law firm.
 Ms. Fisler graduated from Harvard University and Stanford Law School.

 Senior Associate, Tribal Justice Exchange and Domestic Violence Programs

-As a senior associate at the Center for Court Innovation, Kathryn Ford addresses the issues of domestic violence, sexual assault, and child abuse through needs assessment research, dissemination of best practices, and the provision of training and technical assistance, including through the Center’s Tribal Justice Exchange.
-She has published articles in Family and Intimate Partner Violence Quarterly, and NCADV’s The Voice, and has conducted training workshops for over 3,000 participants from multiple disciplines.
-Ms. Ford also conducts trauma-focused individual and group therapy and provides court support services through the Child and Adolescent Witness Support Program at the Bronx District Attorney’s Office.
+As Children and Families Specialist at the Center for Court Innovation, Kathryn Ford, LCSW provides training and technical assistance to state and tribal justice systems through both the Tribal Justice Exchange and the Domestic Violence, Sexual Violence, and Family Court Programs team.
+This includes assisting with community needs assessment, development and dissemination of best practices, authoring publications, and providing support around justice program development and management.
+Ms. Ford has published articles in Sexual Assault Report, Family & Intimate Partner Violence Quarterly, and NCADV’s The Voice, authored several Center publications, and conducted training workshops for over 4,000 participants from multiple disciplines.
+Ms. Ford also provides trauma-focused therapy and court support services to children, teens, and their caregivers through the Center’s Child and Adolescent Witness Support Program, which is located at the Bronx District Attorney’s Office.
 Prior to joining the Center, Ms. Ford was a social worker in Safe Horizon's Supervised Visitation Program at Bronx Family Court and an intern in the Kings County District Attorney's Office’s Counseling Services Unit.
 She received a Bachelor’s Degree in Psychology and Sociology from Tufts University and a Master’s in Social Work from Columbia University, and is certified in Rape Crisis Counseling.

 Director of Strategic Planning